apg/timer/README.md

 Who
 ---

-Andrew Gwozdziewycz originally made this for [http://hackandtell.org](Hack and Tell)
+Andrew Gwozdziewycz originally made this for [Hack and Tell](http://hackandtell.org).

 Usage
 -----